Skip to main content Skip to secondary navigation

 Here, you can access guidance regarding non-urgent support and share a concern with the Dean of Students office and our partner offices.

 The Dean of Students Office aims to ensure that every college student has the support they need to excel both academically and personally.
-The Student Support Social Worker can serve as a guide for college students, offering a comprehensive look at essential resources for basic needs support during your college journey.
+Student Care Coordinators can serve as a guide for college students, offering a comprehensive look at essential resources for basic needs support during your college journey.

 Architectural details of the sandstone arcades in the Main Quadrangle of Stanford University.
 Credit Linda A. Cicero / Stanford University News Service